Ayr

 Ayr has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting the area.
-Key projects are Ayr Industrial Precinct, St Francis Catholic School Prep Classrooms Refurbishment, Bowen Pipeline Project, and Bowen Basin Gas Pipeline.
-The following details those most relevant:.
+AreaSearch has identified two projects expected to impact the area: Ayr Industrial Precinct, St Francis Catholic School Prep Classrooms Refurbishment, Bowen Pipeline Project, and Bowen Basin Gas Pipeline.
+Details regarding these projects are provided below.

 Professional plan users can use the search below to filter and access additional projects.